Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/spiral/spiral.md

 ## Disadvantages:

-- Complex workflow and required expertise especially in Risk Analysis.
+- Complex workflow and requires expertise especially in risk analysis.
 - Costly and time-consuming.